Autism

 Why the "autism epidemic" framing gets the story wrong

 The framing of autism as an epidemic implies that something external is causing a sudden surge in a harmful condition, and that it might be preventable.
-It also, by extension, implies that autism is a tragedy requiring prevention.
+It implies that autism is a tragedy requiring prevention.

 That framing does real harm.
-It has fuelled decades of parent guilt and led many families down expensive, unproven paths looking for a cause they could have avoided.
-It has also obscured the more accurate story: that hundreds of thousands of people have lived their whole lives without an explanation for their experience, because the systems around them weren't looking for the right things.
+It has fuelled decades of parent guilt and led many families down expensive, unproven paths.
+It has also obscured the more accurate story: that hundreds of thousands of people lived their whole lives without an explanation for their experience, because the systems around them weren't looking for the right things.

 Neuroequipped provides research-grounded information for parents and educators.
 It is not medical advice.